 A Note On Christmas Gin Ingredients

-At this time of year you can easily buy fresh cranberries in many large supermarkets.
+At this time of year, you can easily buy fresh cranberries in many large supermarkets.
 If you can’t find fresh ones then frozen ones work just as well in this Christmas gin recipe.
-I’ve used frozen cranberries because I picked them up really cheap in January (like 50p a big bag cheap) but even now the frozen ones are relatively inexpensive.
-There is no need to defrost frozen cranberries before using them.
+I’ve used frozen cranberries because I picked them up really cheap in January (like 50p a big bag cheap).
+However, even now the frozen ones are relatively inexpensive.
+The good thing is there is no need to defrost frozen cranberries before using them.
 And in case you are worried, there really is no difference in flavour.

 Gin wise, I wouldn’t buy the cheapest gin in the shop.
-Buy a bottle that costs £2 or £3 more (like Gordons gin for example, rather than the cheapest own brand gin), and you’ll get a better tasting gin.
-Don’t go crazy and buy a really expensive gin mind you: you’ll lose the lovely subtle flavours of your fancier gin.
+Buy a bottle that costs £2 or £3 more for this recipe, rather than the cheapest own-brand gin, and you’ll get a better-tasting Christmas gin.
+Don’t go crazy and buy a really expensive gin mind you.
+You’ll lose the lovely subtle flavours of your fancier gin.